MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   <tr>
     <td>This method allows a user to import external calendar information into the system.
 The method takes in the name of an API(Google, Apple, etc.) which is used to determine
 	which API call is needed in the Calendar Intgration Facade class.
 After the events are imported they are saved into the database and added to the display.
-If there is an error during the import process the procedure is aborted and the user is notified through an error message.</td>
+If there is an error during the import process the procedure is aborted and the user is notified through an error message.

+Parameters:
+API name - A string identifier of which API the method will be using.
+It determines
+	which API call is needed in the Calendar Intgration Facade class.

+Return:
+The imported calendar Items.</td>
   </tr>
   <tr>
     <td rowspan = "2">exportCalendarItems(API name)</td>